The Ontos Was America’s Armored Shotgun

-The Ontos (“thing” in ancient Greek) was proposed at the end of the Korean War as an air-transportable anti-tank vehicle for the U.S. Army and Marine Corps.
-As an armored vehicle the Thing had its charms and its challenges.
-Scudder, a former hot-rodder prior to joining the Marines, noted the “the engine/transmission combination reminded me of the highly modified hydromatic transmissions being used on the drag strips of the early 1960s.”
+The Ontos — which actually means “thing” in ancient Greek — was proposed at the end of the Korean War as an air-transportable anti-tank vehicle for the U.S. Army and Marine Corps.
+As an armored vehicle, the Thing had its charms and its challenges.

+“The engine/transmission combination reminded me of the highly modified hydromatic transmissions being used on the drag strips of the early 1960s,” Scudder, a former hot-rodder prior to joining the Marines, noted.

 At only nine tons, the Ontos could handle rice paddies and muddy roads with its wide farm-boy treads, and although lightly armored, it was tough enough to take light gunfire while maneuvering to position.

-During acceptance tests at Aberdeen Proving Ground all six 106-millimeter recoilless rifles were fired at once — blowing bricks from buildings and windows from cars nearby.
+During acceptance tests at Aberdeen Proving Ground, crews fired all six 106-millimeter recoilless rifles were fired at once — blowing bricks from buildings and windows from cars nearby.

-Its interior could barely contain the three Marines needed to drive, load, shoot and command the weapon, and like other lightly armored vehicles, the Ontos was a bad place to be if it struck a mine.
+The track’s interior could barely contain the three Marines needed to drive, load, shoot and command the weapons.
+Like other lightly armored vehicles, the Ontos was a bad place to be if it struck a mine.

-Then there was the matter of reloading in the field; harsh language often filled the interior when the loader was ordered out of the vehicle to perform his duty.
+Then there was the matter of reloading in the field.
+Harsh language often filled the interior when the loader was ordered out of the vehicle to perform his duty.

-Although the recoilless rifles gave off huge clouds of smoke when fired, its employment as convoy escort and bunker-buster made its visibility less of an issue.
-Obsolete upon arrival as a lightweight tank-killer, the Ontos marked time in the USMC inventory until 1965 when they were deployed first to the Dominican Republic, then to Vietnam.
+Although the recoilless rifles gave off huge clouds of smoke when fired, its employment as a convoy escort and bunker-buster made its visibility less of an issue.
+Obsolete upon arrival as a lightweight tank-killer, the Ontos marked time in the USMC inventory until 1965 when they were deployed first to the Dominican Republic and then on to Vietnam.

 “Ontos crews were pulled from the Marine infantry battalions to learn the trades of gunners, radiomen, mechanics and tacticians,” Scudder wrote.
 “Some crewmen were motor transport or track maintenance trained, but most were more likely to be former riflemen.”

-“[T]he beehive round […] sent out a hundred darts per firing to clean out a jungle of its enemy.
-There was no other weapon that could clear a jungle for a depth of a quarter mile.”
+“[T]he beehive round […] sent out a hundred darts per firing to clean out a jungle of its enemy,” Scudder continued.
+“There was no other weapon that could clear a jungle for a depth of a quarter mile.”

-“The Ontos was knocking out NVA positions [in Hue] with each firing,” Scudder wrote.
-“They learned that they could force the NVA from some of the buildings by firing the M-8 .50-caliber spotting rifle through the windows and thus notifying the NVA that their demise was near.”
+“The Ontos was knocking out NVA positions [in Hue] with each firing,” Scudder added.
+“They learned that they could force the [North Vietnamese Army] from some of the buildings by firing the M-8 .50-caliber spotting rifle through the windows and thus notifying the NVA that their demise was near.”

 The grunts’ improvised success with the Ontos echoed an earlier Pacific War adaptation.
-In 1944 the 776th Tank Battalion transformed itself into a field artillery group to support the assault on Leyte Island in the Philippines.
+In 1944, the 776th Tank Battalion transformed itself into a field artillery group to support the assault on Leyte Island in The Philippines.

-Like old soldiers, the Ontos just faded away; after four years of battle they were worn out and abandoned by 1970.
-Some were sold as surplus but most were junked; a very few wound up on display.
+Like old soldiers, the Ontos just faded away.
+After four years of battle, they were worn out and abandoned by 1970.
+Some were sold as surplus but most were junked. a very few wound up on display.